Chaperones

 Chaperone Signup and Guidelines

-Before signing up as a chaperone, please carefully read the Chaperone Guidelines, Objectives and Methods of Chaperoning a PRYP Convention, and the 2025 Convention Rules below.
+Before signing up as a chaperone, please carefully read the Chaperone Guidelines, Objectives and Methods of Chaperoning a PRYP Convention, and 2026 Convention Rules below.
+Please also read the Camp Chautauqua Participation Release Waiver in the link below.
 You will be asked at the end of the online application if you have read and agree to each of them.

-Once you’ve reviewed the guidelines and are ready to register as a chaperone, please complete the Camp Brain application form:
+Once you’ve reviewed the guidelines and are ready to register as a chaperone, please complete the Chaperone Application Form in the link below:

 Click here to download the below Guidelines and Objectives in a printable PDF

-Click here to complete the Camp Brain application form:
+Click here to read the Camp Chautauqua Participation Release Waiver

-Click here to complete the Springhill Camp Waiver:
+Click here to complete the Chaperone Application Form

 Be a Spiritual Role Model